 You can also switch your instance from Pay-As-You-Go to subscription.

 The payment methods of an ECS instance varies depending on different billing methods.

 Currently, you can use credit cards, PayPal account, or coupons to pay for instances.
-Before you purchase an ECS instance, you need to add a credit card or PayPal account to your account.
+Before you purchase an ECS instance, you must add a credit card or PayPal account to your account.

-For details about the adding procedure, refer to Configure your account in the Account Management documentation.
+For more information about the adding procedure, see Configure your account in the Account Management documentation.

 Purchase of ECS instances in regions inside mainland China requires real-name registration.
-For details about real-name registration, refer to Real-name Registration for purchase of China mainland ECS in the Account Management documentation.
+For more information about real-name registration, see Real-name Registration for purchase of China mainland ECS in the Account Management documentation.

-The Subscription billing method requires prepayment.
-Payment by credit card, PayPal account, or coupons is supported.
-For details about the billing rules, refer to Subscription rules.
+The Subscription is a prepaid billing method.
+Therefore, payment by credit card, PayPal account, or coupons is supported.
+For more information about the billing rules, see Subscription.

-To view the billing record for each ECS instance of the Subscription billing method, log on to the ECS Console and go to Billing Management > Bills Details > Prepaid Billing.
+To view the billing record for each ECS instance of the Subscription billing method, log on to the ECS Console and go to Billing Management > Bills > Subscription.

 The Pay-As-You-Go billing method allows you to use instances first and pay later.
 Payment by credit card or coupons is supported.
-For details about the billing rules, refer to Pay-As-You-Go rules.
+For more information about the billing rules, see Pay-As-You-Go.

-To view the billing record for each ECS instance of the Pay-As-You-Go billing method, log on to the ECS Console and go to Billing Management > Bills Details > Postpaid Billing.
+To view the billing record for each ECS instance of the Pay-As-You-Go billing method, log on to the ECS Console and go to Billing Management > Bills > Pay-As-You-Go.